 A student who is found to have damaged district property will be held responsible for the reasonable cost of repairing or replacing that property.
 If the amount due is not paid the amount will become a debt owed and the district may impose certain restrictions and/or penalties until fees, fines or damages are paid.

 Displays of Public Affection

 Public Displays of Affection are prohibited.
+This includes but is not limited to handholding, hugging, and kissing.

 Dress Code